3. Reporting on payment timeliness

 What we examined

-Our audit followed 2 lines of enquiry:
+Our review followed 2 lines of inquiry: